dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-actor.md

 An actor client contains the implementation of the actor client which calls the actor methods defined in the actor interface.

-## Sample
+## Example

-Visit [this page](https://github.com/dapr/dotnet-sdk/tree/master/samples/Actor) for a runnable actor sample.
+Visit [this page](https://github.com/dapr/dotnet-sdk/tree/master/example/Actor) for a runnable actor sample.